-Contact ID is a specialized format that will communicate information quickly using tones rather than pulses.
-In addition to sending information more quickly the format also allows more information to be sent.
-For example, rather than reporting an alarm zone 1 the Contact ID format can also report the type of alarm, such as Entry/Exit alarm zone 1.
+Contact ID is a specialized format that will communicate information using tones rather than pulses.
+This format allows more information to be sent faster than other formats.
+For example, in addition to reporting an alarm in zone one, the Contact ID format will also report the type of alarm, such as an Entry/Exit alarm.

-If Contact ID Sends Automatic Reporting Codes is selected, the panel will automatically generate a reporting code for each event.
-These identifiers are listed in Appendix A and B. If the Automatic Contact ID option is not selected, reporting codes must be programmed.
-The 2-digit entry determines the type of alarm.
+If the Contact ID uses Programmed Reporting Codes option is enabled, a two digit number from Appendix A must be entered in programming sections [320] to [353] for each event to be transmitted.
+The two digit number determines the type of alarm.
 The panel will automatically generate all other information, including the zone number.